kentan-official/kentan/docs/docs/getting-started/quick-start.md

 npm install --save-dev kentan
 ```

-After the installation has finished we create a folder named :file_folder: `sketches`.
+After the installation has finished we create a folder named `sketches`.
 In there we will create a [Sketch]() for each model that we nee to test.

 ## Create your first Sketch